 I am a panel judge for the Fell Pony Society, though currently not judging much due to knee problems.
 I serve on the FPS Council, editing the FPS Magazine and chairing its Overseas Sub-Committee.

-At various times I've been Chairman, Secretary and Treasurer of the North West Driving Club and still serve on its committee.
-I own a clever bay Fell mare called Ruby and a laid-back gelding known to his friends as Mr T, who has recently returned from a rest cure - on loan to fellow writer Jackie Moffatt - and is cheerfully helping us teach people to drive a pony and carriage.
+At various times I've been Chairman, Secretary and Treasurer of the North West Driving Club and was on its committee from 1985 till 2013.
+I own a clever bay Fell mare called Ruby and a laid-back gelding known to his friends as Mr T, who is on loan near Millom and has cheerfully left Ruby in charge of teaching people to drive a pony and carriage.

 I also achieved "with distinction" the degree of MSc in Multimedia Computing, and for 12 years until the end of January 2009 I worked as a technician/instructor and then a Computing lecturer at the University of Cumbria.
 I now cover a few IT subjects for Adult Education at Shap CDC.
 All that training to teach must have stuck in spite of me.